Michigan Vegetable Industry Research and Extension Priorities

 - Insecticide resistance: Insecticide timing and rotation is critically important to maintain the viability of EPA registered products.

-- Invasive species: A rapid understanding of the biology, distribution and control of invasive insect pests such as Brown Marmorated Stick Bug or others.
+- Invasive species: A rapid understanding of the biology, distribution and control of invasive insect pests such as brown marmorated stink bug, swede midge, or others.

 - Chemical controls: Testing and registration of new chemical controls with low impacts on the environment and beneficial insects or nematodes.

-- Cultural and biological controls: Improved understanding of the effect of crop rotations, cultural practices and beneficial insects on pest populations.
+- Cultural and biological controls: Improved understanding of the effect of crop rotations, cultural practices and beneficial insects and/or nematodes on pest populations.

 - Nematodes: Improved understanding of species present, distribution and control.